-Management zones and Log Monitoring
+Management zones and ingested log data

 Management zones are an information-partitioning mechanism that allow you to focus on specific parts of your topology.
 You can customize a management zone to include a specific set of monitored entities via management-zone rules.
-Use one of these two methods to analyze logs generated by a management-zone entity:
+Use one of these two methods to analyze logs generated by a management-zone entity.

 - Ingest logs via OneAgent, which automatically discovers log files in the topological context.